 Imagine a thriller set in New York City.
 It’s a story about an impending terrorist attack on Wall Street.
 The cast of characters includes a chameleon-like terrorist-for-hire reminiscent of Frederick Forsyth’s Jackal, a fugitive financier thirsting for revenge against the banker and the system that forced him to flee the U.S., a brilliant American investigator whose life is complicated by a jealous ex-husband and a precocious 8-year-old son, a prominent and wealthy banker with a taste for masochistic sex, and a crusty New York City police lieutenant who knows all the tricks ever tried.

-A book published five years before 9/11
+A book published five years before the terrorism of 9/11

 Now imagine this cast of characters acting out their roles a decade and a half ago, five years before 9/11 — when the book was published.
 Given the tragic turn that history took in September 2001, you might suspect that The Zero Hour would come across as lame.
 It doesn’t.
 In the skillful hands of Joseph Finder, for whom this was the third of what by now is a total of ten thrillers about espionage and business, The Zero Hour is compelling.
 In fact, it’s fascinating to look back across a gap of just 15 years and realize how much our world has changed.
 Then, New York’s Joint FBI/NYPD Terrorism Task Force was sorting through the disquieting lessons of the first World Trade Center attack and the Oklahoma City bombing.